About configuring role-based user access

 - Resource access: You can control how many standard and real-time searches that all users that hold the role can run at one time, as well as individual limits for each user.
 You can restrict searches to a certain time window, and control how much disk space is available for search jobs that a user with this role creates.

-You can create and manage any roles, including the predefined ones, by either using Splunk Web or making edits to configuration files.
+You can create and manage any roles, including the predefined ones, by using Splunk Web.
+On Splunk Enterprise instances, you can also manage roles by making edits to configuration files.

 - To use Splunk Web for role management, see Add and edit roles with Splunk Web.